akshay772/action_detection_in_email/README.md

 ### Needs for improvement
 * Increase the no of verb action words to increase the rule based classification.
 * Add 2-gram and 3-gram words to boot the accuracy of model.
+* Importing NLTK wordnet model to fetch and add synonyms of transition verbss